Chakib08/TensorRT-YOLOv3/README.md

 	 [502.82192616  62.90276415 149.57946582 124.59640347]] [0.81173893 0.79401759 0.73235517] [16  2  2]
 	Saved image with bounding boxes of detected objects to dog_out_yolov3-tiny_416_INT8_bs1.png.
 	```
 3. A window wil be opened which contain the output image with the bounding boxes of the detection according the whole parameters set with the performances and the image is saved in the yolov3_outputs folder or the yolov3_tiny_outputs depending of the model used in the CLI.
+Notice that you can run the model with FP16 or INT8 precision mode, change the batch and input resolution of the model.

 # Additional resources